 What is pulmonary atresia?

-Pulmonary atresia (PA) is a heart defect that occurs due to abnormal development of the fetal heart during the first eight weeks of pregnancy.
+Pulmonary atresia (PA) is a heart defect that occurs due to abnormal development of the prenatal heart during the first eight weeks of pregnancy.

 Pulmonary atresia means that there is an abnormal development of the pulmonary valve.
 The pulmonary valve is found between the right ventricle and the pulmonary artery, which is the large artery that goes to the lungs.
 It has three leaflets that function like a one-way door, allowing blood to flow forward into the pulmonary artery and to the lungs, but not backward into the right ventricle.

 With pulmonary atresia, problems with the valve prevent the leaflets from opening; therefore, blood cannot flow forward from the right ventricle to the lungs.

 Often, if blood is blocked from exiting the pulmonary valve, there is a second opening in the ventricular wall.
 The ventricular wall is the wall of heart muscle that separates the left ventricle from the right ventricle of the heart.
 This opening is called a ventricular septal defect (VSD).

 There may also be a second opening, or "hole" between the two upper chambers of the heart, the left and right atria.
 This defect is called an atrial septal defect (ASD).
 These holes allow blood in the obstructed right ventricle a way out of the heart.
 The blood then ultimately crosses to the left side of the heart and is pumped out to the body.

 This situation cannot support life, because the blood never makes it to the lungs to become oxygenated, and oxygen-poor (blue) blood cannot meet the body's demands.